dimjkee90/install-docker/README.md

 # install-docker
-Ansible role for docker installation \
+Ansible role for docker installation on CentOS, Ubuntu
-CentOS, Ubuntu